davidroberson/d3b_cbtn_summit/analyses/intNMF/README.md

 ```
 ../data_preparation/results
 ├── methyl_data.tsv # methylation data used as input
-├── norm_counts.tsv # expression data used as input
+├── rna_data.tsv # expression data used as input
 ├── splice_data.tsv # splice data used as input
 └── samples_map.tsv # biospecimens + cohort identifiers for samples used for each modality
 ```